 For global coverage products, it is possible to generate a product monitoring flag, based on a multi-step check.
 If in one product the number of WVC Quality Control rejections, the mean residual, or the wind speed bias with respect to the NWP background is above certain threshold values, then the monitoring event flag is raised since the product is suspicious.
 The threshold values are based on evaluation of the product statistics over a long period [Ref-10].
 Because of the granular nature of the EARS product, where files containing only a few minutes of data are generated and disseminated in real-time, this mechanism raises problems if there are not enough data in one pass for a statistically valid check.
 The multistep monitoring check is sensitive to noise which is larger when mean values are calculated over fewer WVCs.
 If, accordingly, the thresholds are set high, many bad products will pass the check.
 On the other hand, if the threshold values are set too low, too many false alarms will be raised.
-This problem can be solved probably by evaluating not only the data of the last processed pass, but by evaluating the last 60 or 70 minutes of data present, although originating from typically 4 or 5 passes of 15 minutes.
+This problem can be solved probably by evaluating not only the data of the last processed pass, but by evaluating the last 50 minutes of data present, although originating from several different passes.
 In case of instrument degradation or other problems, the monitoring event flag will be raised with some delay, inherent to the discontinuous nature of the data stream.
 Sensitivity tests will provide guidance on this issue.
-It is planned to implement the monitoring event flag in a future version of the global and regional products.